penborter/nba-site/_posts/2025-04-20-turnovers.md

 {% include picture.html
   file="pistons.png"
-  caption="The Pistons turn the ball over trying to sneak a sixth man on the floor." class="wide"
+  caption="The Pistons trying to sneak a sixth man on the floor.
+Look at Malik Beasley, bottom left." class="wide"
 %}